 Copy via Ctrl+C, and for editable views: paste via Ctrl+V

 Navigation via the usual navigation keys

 Selecting things with the mouse

-For more detailed information about the user interface, refer to User interface.
+For more detailed information about the user interface, refer to Usage.

 So, where to go next?
-You can have a deeper look at the User interface of Malcat, its Analysis engine (doc in progress) or play with its Scripting capabilities.
+You can have a deeper look at the Usage of Malcat, its Analysis engine (doc in progress) or play with its Scripting capabilities.
 Keep in mind that Malcat is very flexible program with a lot of Customisation options for you to experiment with.